-Dangers of Fatigued Truck Drivers
+Dangers of Fatigued or Drowsy Driving By Truck Drivers

 The number of fatalities from truck crashes and accidents with 18 wheelers and commercial vehicles continues to rise.
 While there may be several reasons for this, fatigued driving continues to be a very serious safety issue for truck drivers and anyone using roads and highways in Kansas City, Missouri or Kansas.
 This behavior is particularly dangerous when it involves drivers of large commercial vehicles such as tankers, semi-trucks, trucks, and truck-trailers.

 Drivers of large commercial trucks and vehicles must take extra precaution to stay awake and alert while driving or they can be held responsible for causing a destructive and potentially deadly truck accident or crash.
 A truck driver who is drowsy or who falls asleep will bear the liability and legal repercussions of a truck accident that can cause serious injuries or even death.

 If you or a loved one have been injured due to a drowsy driving or fatigued truck driver, call our truck accident lawyer in Kansas City, Missouri at 816-203-0143 for a free, no obligation consultation.

 It is dangerous for any driver to drive while tired or sleepy.
 It is, however, more dangerous for truck drivers and drivers of heavy-duty vehicles because crashes involving them cause much more damage and are more likely to be fatal.

 A research known as the Large Truck Crash Causation Study carried out by the Federal Motor Carrier Safety Administration reported that over 200 deaths and 1,654 serious injuries have resulted from more than 12,000 accidents involving commercial trucks over a period of about three years.
 Over 70% of these accidents resulted from the collision of large commercial trucks with one or more other vehicles and about 13% of them were as a result of drowsy driving.